Nexmo/station/_documentation/en/redact/overview.md

   </tr>
   <tr>
     <th>PII</th>
     <td>PII includes the phone number and the phone number owner's details: first name, last name, caller name, and subscriber Id.<br> The NI API uses the data pipeline software to transport CDRs to various databases.
 The data pipeline keeps logs with PII in them for 7 days.
-Thus, besides server logs and the long-term storage of CDRs, PII is also stored in the data pipeline logs</td>
+Thus, besides the server logs and the long-term storage of CDRs, PII is also stored in the data pipeline logs</td>
   </tr>
   <tr>
     <th>Supported Auto-redact type</th>